AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-social-sign-up-share-flow.md

 1. Click **Next**.

-If you choose the values of the page’s tags (og:title, og:caption, and og:description) and the thumbnail are automatically added to Facebook posts.
+If you choose the values of the page's tags (og:title, og:caption, and og:description) and the thumbnail are automatically added to Facebook posts.
 See the next step.

 ## Configure the Twitter Message {#configure-the-twitter-message}